markopt/finserv-split/README.md

-# Rails Optimizely Full Stack Demo Site
+# Rails // Split Demo App
 ---
 ![Community Bank Demo Screenshot](https://s3.ap-southeast-2.amazonaws.com/optly-images/community_bank_screenshot.png)

-This app was developed to help showcase how [Optimizely Full Stack](https://developers.optimizely.com/x/solutions/sdks/introduction/index.html?language=ruby) could be integrated into a Ruby on Rails application to perform server side experiments and feature management using the [Optimizely Ruby SDK](https://github.com/optimizely/ruby-sdk).

 ## Use Cases

-Currently the only use case this repo is setup to demonstrate is using a feature flag to either render or not render entirely a promotional banner on the user account page.
-This server rendered banner also includes variables that can be controlled using the Optimizely interface as part of an experiment or feature rollout.
+Currently the only use case this repo is setup to demonstrate is using a split to either render or not render entirely a promotional banner on the user account page.
+This server rendered banner also includes configurations that can be controlled using the Split interface as part of an experiment or feature feature flag.

-Optimizely Full Stack can enables product development teams to run experiments and rollout new features across any digital touchpoint, and anywhere they're writing code.

-## Optimizely Implementation
+## Implementation

-See our developer documentation for full information on implementing the [Optimizely Ruby SDK](https://developers.optimizely.com/x/solutions/sdks/reference/index.html?language=ruby).
+See our developer documentation for full information on implementing the [Split Ruby SDK](https://help.split.io/hc/en-us/articles/360020673251-Ruby-SDK).

 In this application, we implemented the SDK in ```/app/controllers/application_controller.rb``` so that the functionality could be shared across all controllers.